Arlene Rush: Artwork

+Rush's My Body As a Battleground is a series documenting her experience with breast cancer in 2011.

-As Rush began archiving her career in 2015, she started making work addressing the effects of the art market, gentrification, class warfare, gender bias, and other kinds of discrimination.
-This is portrayed in her series Evidence of Being (2014–present), which questions what constitutes success and what she describes as the importance and nature of being an artist working in the face of bias.
+As Rush began archiving her career, she started making work addressing the effects of the art market, gentrification, class warfare, gender bias, and other kinds of discrimination.
+This is portrayed in her series Evidence of Being (2016–present), which questions what constitutes success and what she describes as the importance and nature of being an artist working in the face of bias.
 A participatory element of Evidence of Being took place at a phone booth on 14th Street and 7th Avenue during Art in Odd Places 2019 festival: INVISIBLE.
 For the public art event, Rush created an installation using rejection letters from her career and from an open call on social media inviting people to bring their own rejection letters.

+Her social and politically themed work includes the mixed-media series Where Liberty Dwells (2019), which features gilded objects displayed upon tasseled pillows and ornate plinths.
+Each artwork's title is in the form of a social media hashtag that signifies a particular social, cultural, economic, or political issue.
+Objects include a replica of a gun (#GunControl), a scale model of the White House, a miniature globe (#GlobalWarming), and a Russian doll (#PutinMyLover).

 Throughout the COVID-19 pandemic she created masks (resembling the PPE worn to mitigate the virus) with imagery honoring Harriet Tubman, Ruth Bader Ginsburg, and the Black Lives Matter movement.
 In 2021, Rush started to develop NFTs that reflect her longstanding themes of social justice and identity.

-Exhibitions and awards
+Exhibitions

 Rush has exhibited her work in galleries and museums throughout the United States, Europe, and Asia.

-She supports gender, health, and social issues, through participating in Visual AIDS’ "Postcards from the Edge" annually since 1998.
+She has participated in Visual AIDS’ "Postcards from the Edge" exhibition annually since its inception in 1998.

-The Center for Emerging Visual Artists granted Rush a residency in Barcelona, Spain in 1988.
-In 2011, she was awarded the Pat Hearn & Colin De Land Foundation Grant.

-In 2020, Rush was exhibited in Silvermine Art Center's 70th A•ONE, curated by Barbara O'Brien, and was awarded the Carole Eisner Award For Sculpture.
+In 2020, Rush's work was exhibited in Silvermine Art Center's 70th A•ONE, curated by Barbara O'Brien.

 Rush's first minted NFT, I’m Still Here, was exhibited at the Every Woman Biennial on June 24, 2021.

+Rush and media artist Caroline Voagen Nelson, where presented in a two-person exhibition at the SPRING/BREAK art show in 2023.
+Featured in the exhibition titled After the Goldrush was an installation of Rush’s series Where Liberty Dwells.

+In 2024, Rush was part of the group exhibition Political Circus at Florida Atlantic University’s Schmidt Center Gallery.
+Her politically charged work included pieces from her Where Liberty Dwells and In Excess series.
+That same year, she had work from her Twins series exhibited in At Face Value, curated by Robert Curcio and Leah Oates at Station Independent Projects in Toronto, Canada.